Mugby Junction

-"Mugby Junction" is a set of short stories written in 1866 by Charles Dickens and collaborators Charles Collins, Amelia B. Edwards, Andrew Halliday, and Hesba Stretton.
-It was first published in a Christmas edition of the magazine All the Year Round.
-Dickens penned a majority of the issue, including the frame narrative in which "the Gentleman for Nowhere," who has spent his life cloistered in the firm Barbox Brothers & Co., makes use of his new-found freedom in retirement to explore the rail lines that connect with Mugby Junction.
+Mugby Junction is a set of railway-themed short stories written in 1866 by Charles Dickens and collaborators Charles Allston Collins, Amelia B. Edwards, Andrew Halliday, and Hesba Stretton.
+It was first published as a Christmas edition of the magazine All the Year Round.
+Dickens penned a majority of the volume, including the frame narrative in which "the Gentleman for Nowhere," who has spent his life cloistered in the firm Barbox Brothers & Co., makes use of his new-found freedom in retirement to explore the rail lines that connect with the (fictional) Mugby Junction.
 Dickens's collaborators each contributed an individual story to the collection.